seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 It is just a reckoning, an idiom, a worldly usage, which is not to be taken too literally.
-So this illustration through the fire simile drives home to the worldling the absurdity of his presumptuous tetralemma of the *Tathāgata*.
+So this illustration through the fire simile drives home to the worldling the absurdity of his presumptuous tetralemma of the Tathāgata.

 In the *Upasīvasutta* of the *Pārāyaṇavagga* of the *Sutta Nipāta* we find the
 lines: